 Many of these summer challenges become less significant when you do three simple things.

-- Have your ears checked by a hearing specialist.
+- Have your ears checked.
 It may be possible your hearing loss is treatable.

 - Get a professional hearing test, to determine if you do have hearing loss.